 After having completed periodontal (gum) treatment, patients often experience fresher breath as well as a reduction of redness, tenderness, bleeding, and “morning mouth”.

 Antibiotic treatment of Periodontal disease: Because periodontal disease is caused by a bacterial infection, dentists and hygienists may recommend a unique non- systemic antimicrobial treatment following scaling and root planing.
 Two common antibiotic treatments for the treatment of periodontitis are Arestin (minocycline) and Periostat (Doxycycline).
-Antibiotic treatment has the potential ability to disinfect porous tooth root surfaces which harbor microscopic bacteria left behind after scaling and root planning.
+Antibiotic treatment has the potential ability to disinfect porous tooth-root surfaces which harbor microscopic bacteria left behind after scaling and root planing.
 Antibiotic treatments are proven to reduce the depth of periodontal pockets.

 Periostat (Doxycycline) is an antibiotic taken by mouth in a very low, 20-mg, dose.
 Taken in small regular dosages, Periostat inhibits the breakdown of collagen in periodontal pockets.

-Research supports ultrasonic dental cleaning as being significantly more effective, verses hand scaling, for the removal of bacterial buildup and the pathogens that cause gingivitis and periodontitis.
+Research supports ultrasonic dental cleaning as being significantly more effective, versus hand scaling, for the removal of bacterial buildup and the pathogens that cause gingivitis and periodontitis.

 Air Polishing: A very effective instrument called an air polisher (Prophy Jet) can be used to remove stains from teeth.
-A hand held wand with a very small tip is attached to a mechanism that, with compressed air, delivers a spray of ultrafine baking soda through the tip of the wand.
+A handheld wand with a very small tip is attached to a mechanism that, with compressed air, delivers a spray of ultrafine baking soda through the tip of the wand.
 The fine baking soda spray is directed at stains between teeth.
-Although the spearmint flavored baking soda and air spray can be somewhat unpleasant, the Propy Jet does an incomparable job of removing coffee, tea and tobacco stain from between teeth and around the gum line.
+Although the spearmint flavored baking soda and air spray can be somewhat unpleasant, the Propy Jet does an incomparable job of removing coffee, tea, and tobacco stains from between teeth and around the gum line.
 No other method of dental cleaning can come close to achieving the level of stain removal between teeth.

-TREATMENT AFTERCARE: For people that have needed deep cleaning, periodontal maintenance visits should be performed at least twice a year.
-During your cleaning, your hygienist can help you create a good at-home oral care habits.
+TREATMENT AFTERCARE: For people that have needed a deep cleaning, periodontal maintenance visits should be performed at least twice a year.
+During your cleaning, your hygienist can help you create a good at-home oral care habit.